Major in Political Science

 The political science program offers a wide array of courses in American government and politics, law, public policy and world politics.
-While the curriculum is designed to provide a solid education for political science majors, the courses attract students from other disciplines as well: education, women's studies, criminal justice, history, and environmental science in particular.
+While the curriculum is designed to provide a solid education for political science majors, the courses attract students from other disciplines as well: education, gender and women’s studies, criminal justice, history, and environmental science in particular.

 Introductory courses prepare you for the four different areas of concentration you may choose from (American politics, law, public policy and administration, or world politics).
 You are encouraged to pursue interests in as many areas as you like.

 Typically, you will take upper level course work in two related courses.
 This course work, along with the theory and methodology courses, prepares you for the political science capstone courses which allows you to demonstrate your mastery of the discipline through research projects.
 You may choose from among 6 capstone courses.